jupitex/sisyphe/README.md

 Just start Sisyphe on a folder with any files in it.

-`node app -n corpusname ~/Documents/customfolder/corpus`
+`node app -n sessionName ~/Documents/customfolder/corpus`

-`node app -n corpusname -c ~/Documents/customfolder/corpusResources ~/Documents/customfolder/corpus`
+`node app -n sessionName -c ~/Documents/customfolder/folderResources ~/Documents/customfolder/session`

-Sisyphe is now working in background with all your computer thread.
+Sisyphe is now working in background using all your computer threads.
 Just take a coffee and wait , it will prevent you when it's done :)

-The results of sisyphe are present @ `sisyphe/out/{timestamp}-corpusname/` (errors,info,duration..)
+The result of sisyphe is present @ `sisyphe/out/{timestamp}-corpusname/` (errors,info,duration..)

+### Interface
 For a control panel & full binded app, go to [Sisyphe-monitor](https://github.com/jupitex/sisyphe-monitor) sisyphe has a server that allows to control it and to obtain more information on its execution.
 Simply run the server with `npm run server` to access these features

 ![Sisyphe-dashboard](./sisyphe-monitor.gif)

 ### Modules
-There is a list of default modules (focused on xml & pdf).
+These are the default modules (focused on xml & pdf).

-Those URL NEED to be updated when merge branch will be ok.
-- [FILETYPE](https://github.com/jupitex/sisyphe/tree/master/src/worker/filetype) Will detect mimetype,extension, corrupted files..
+- [FILETYPE](src/worker/filetype) Will detect mimetype,extension, corrupted files..
-- [PDF](https://github.com/jupitex/sisyphe/tree/master/src/worker/pdf) Will get info from PDF (version, author, meta...)
+- [PDF](src/worker/pdf) Will get info from PDF (version, author, meta...)
-- [XML](https://github.com/jupitex/sisyphe/tree/master/src/worker/xml) Will check if it's wellformed, valid-dtd's, get elements from balises ...
+- [XML](src/worker/xml) Will check if it's wellformed, valid-dtd's, get elements from balises ...
+- [LANG](src/worker/lang) Will  detect lang of files (xml/text files ...)
-- [XPATH](https://github.com/jupitex/sisyphe/tree/master/src/worker/xpath)  Will generate a complete list of xpaths from submitted folder
+- [XPATH](src/worker/xpath)  Will generate a complete list of xpaths from submitted folder
-- [OUT](https://github.com/jupitex/sisyphe/tree/master/src/worker/out) Will export data to json file & ElasticSearch database
+- [OUT](src/worker/out) Will export data to json file & ElasticSearch database
-- [NB](https://github.com/jupitex/sisyphe/tree/master/src/worker/nb) Try to assing some categories to an XML document by using its abstract
+- [NB](src/worker/nb) Try to assing some categories to an XML document by using its abstract
-- [MULTICAT](https://github.com/jupitex/sisyphe/tree/master/src/worker/multicat) Try to assing some categories to an XML document by using its identifiers
+- [MULTICAT](src/worker/multicat) Try to assing some categories to an XML document by using its identifiers
-- [TEEFT](https://github.com/jupitex/sisyphe/tree/master/src/worker/teeft) Try to extract keywords of a fulltext
+- [TEEFT](src/worker/teeft) Try to extract keywords of a fulltext
-- [SKEEFT](https://github.com/jupitex/sisyphe/tree/master/src/worker/skeeft) Try to extract keywords of a structured fulltext by using teeft algorithm and text structuration
+- [SKEEFT](src/worker/skeeft) Try to extract keywords of a structured fulltext by using teeft algorithm and text structuration

 ### Developpement on worker